alanoursland/tr_xor/reports/abs2/abs2_discussion.md

 ## 5\.
 Implications and Future Work

-This experiment successfully demonstrates that the core principles of Prototype Surface Learning can generalize from a simple regression model to a more standard, multi-layer classification architecture.
+This experiment successfully demonstrates that the core principles of our prototype surface theory can generalize from a simple regression model to a more standard, multi-layer classification architecture.
 However, this generalization is not seamless and introduces significant new complexities.
 The choice of loss function and the addition of a second learnable layer have a profound impact on the learned geometry, the stability of the solution, and the optimization dynamics.

 These findings open up several avenues for future investigation: